Minimal Polynomials of Generalized Heisenberg Groups: Classification of the eigenvalue branches of Classification of the eigenvalue branches of (-K^2)

 The natural splitting \(\bbO^2 = \bbO \oplus \bbO\) is a \(\mathbb{Z}_2\)-grading.
 In particular, each summand \(\bbO \oplus 0\) and \(0 \oplus \bbO\) is \(\Spin(8)\)-stable, where we put \(\Spin(8) \coloneqq \Spin(\bbO)\).
 This yields the \(\Spin(8)\)-modules of positive and negative (right-handed and left-handed) spinors; cf.\ \cite[Ch.~1, \S~8]{LM}.

-\begin{proposition} Suppose that \(\dim \z = 8\) and let \(U\) be a connected component of \(\n \setminus \ram(\underK^2)\). \begin{itemize} \item If \(\v\) is an irreducible \(\Cl(\z)\)-module, then there is a single nonconstant eigenvalue branch \(\undermu\) of multiplicity \(m_{\undermu} = 6\) on \(U\). \item If \(\v\) splits as the direct sum of at least two irreducible \(\Cl(\z)\)-submodules, then there are three distinct nonconstant eigenvalue branches, each of multiplicity \(2\), on \(U\). \end{itemize} \end{proposition}
+\begin{proposition} Suppose that \(\dim \z = 8\), and let \(\v\) be a nontrivial orthogonal \(\Cl(\z)\)-module.
+The nonzero eigenvalue branches of the family \(-\underK^2\) of nonnegative self-adjoint operators defined in \eqref{eq:underK_square} and associated with the pair \((\z,\v)\) are as follows: \begin{itemize} \item If \(\v\) is an irreducible \(\Cl(\z)\)-module, then there is a single nonconstant eigenvalue branch \(\undermu\), of multiplicity \(m_{\undermu} = 6\), obtained by rescaling the polynomial function defined in~\eqref{eq:over_mu_for_n_=_8}. \item Otherwise, there are three distinct nonconstant eigenvalue branches, each of multiplicity \(2\). \end{itemize} \end{proposition}

 \begin{proof} Assume first that \(\v\) is an irreducible \(\Cl(\z)\)-module.
 As noted earlier, we may assume that \(\z = \bbO\) and \(\v = \bbO^2\).
 Let \(S_0 \oplus S_+ \oplus S_- \in \z \oplus \v = \bbO^3\).
 First, consider the special case \(S_0 = 1_\bbO\).
 For every orthonormal pair \(\{Z_1, Z_2\} \subseteq \Im(\bbO) \cong \bbR^7\), we have